 - Now you’ll be asked to enter your account password.
 Enter it and click on OK.

 This will remove your PIN.
 Now you just need to set it again.
-To do that, follow these steps:

-Solution 3 – Choose Sign-in options from the login screen
+4. Choose Sign-in options from the login screen

-If PIN is not working in Windows 10, you might not be able to log in at all.
-Several users reported that they managed to circumvent this problem by clicking on Sign-in options.
-From them you’ll be able to choose PIN sign-in or password sign-in.
+If the PIN is not working in Windows 10, you might not be able to log in.
+However, several users reported that they managed to circumvent this problem by clicking on the Sign-in options.

-After that, you’ll be able to click on Sign-in options and choose PIN login from the menu.
-This is a simple workaround, and it works according to users, so be sure to try it out.
+After that, you’ll be able to click on the Sign-in options and choose PIN login from the menu.
+This is a simple workaround that works according to users, so be sure to try it out.

-Solution 4 – Use I forgot my PIN option
+5. Use I forgot my PIN option

 - Now enter a new PIN and click on OK.

-Several users reported that they were asked to enter their Microsoft account password in order to proceed.
+Several users reported that they were asked to enter their Microsoft account password to proceed.
 However, Windows 10 wouldn’t accept the password.

-Solution 5 – Uninstall Dell Data Protection security tools
+6. Uninstall Dell Data Protection security tools

-According to users, to fix this problem you need to uninstall these tools from your PC.
-There are three Dell Data Protection tools you need to remove in order to fix this problem.
+According to users, you need to uninstall these tools from your PC to fix this problem.
+There are three Dell Data Protection tools you need to remove to fix this problem.

 We already covered the best registry cleaner software, so feel free to use any of those tools to clean your registry.

-Solution 7 – Roll back to the previous build
+7. Roll back to the previous build

 - Open the Start Menu, click the Power icon, press and hold the Shift key and choose Restart from the menu.

-- Click on See more recovery options.
+- Tap on See more recovery options.

 - Click on Go back to the previous build and choose your administrator account.
 If required, enter your administrator password.

 If you performed a Disk Cleanup after the update, it’s possible that you removed the old version of Windows, so you won’t be able to go back to it.

-Solution 8 – Use on-screen keyboard
+8. Use the on-screen keyboard

 After doing that, use the virtual keyboard to enter your PIN.
-This is a simple workaround, but few users reported that it works, so feel free to try this solution out.
+This is a simple workaround, but a few users reported that it works, so feel free to try this solution out.

-Solution 9 – Temporarily remove your laptop battery
+9. Temporarily remove your laptop battery

-After that, they returned the battery and the problem was resolved.
-This is an unusual workaround, but few users claim that it works, so feel free to try it out.
+After that, they returned the battery, and the problem was resolved.
+This is an unusual workaround, but few users claim it works, so feel free to try it out.

-Solution 10 – Create a local account
+10. Create a local account

-- Open the Settings app and go to the Accounts section.
+- Press Windows + I and go to the Accounts section.

 - Enter the desired name for the new account and click on Next.